Finlay Adipose and the Mystery of the West Highland Fish Farm.

 “All the salmon on your farm were instantly infested with lice straight after the Thermolicer treatment.
 Furthermore, they all have Pancreas Disease, Cardiomyopathy Syndrome, vibrio infection and an unknown skin disease which is spreading like wildfire to wild fish too.
 They all needed culled.”

-“Oh dear”, said Aunt Meg.
+“Oh dear”, said Aunt Mow.
 “It was only last week that 10,000 escaped from one pen and 28,000 died from the Hydrolicer treatment itself.
 Have all the lumpfish died too?”

-“Yes, I’m afraid they were OK but still got hoovered up and killed.
+“Yes, I’m afraid they were OK but still got hoovered up and killed anyway.
 It’s rotten luck.
+A lot of money lost there.
 I’ve called the mort truck company.”

 “Can I go down and poke about in the mort bins Mr Hurt?”
 Asked Finlay.